Lanchu2hen9/CCLanchuBlog/posts/Sixithteen-blog-post.md

 **List 5 communities of practice (CoPs) you are a member of, including the domain, repertoire, and values of said community.**

-1. Domain (shared area of interest or focus)
+1. Domain (shared area of interest or focus) - Ilicit behaviours.
-2. Repertoire (shared tools, language, practices, resources)
+2. Repertoire (shared tools, language, practices, resources) - Behaviours
 3. Values (shared beliefs and principles guiding the community)

 ## UX/UI Community: